jscottb/pcbs/Arduino-Boards/README.md

 New: The Pro Mini breakout board (3.3 or 5v).<br> Headers are included for all of the IO pins, including A4-A7.
 It has room for pullup resistors for SDA (A4) and SCL (A5).
 The regulator space is for the 1117 LDO type, 3.3v/1a or 5v/1a based on your "V" pin header power level choice.
 The regulator is optional and the VIN goes to the RAW pin of the Mini and lets the onboard regulator do the powering.
 You will have to solder the jumper pad to use a regulator.<br>
-If a regulator is not used, then VIN EXT can be used for exteral "V" pin header powering.
+If a regulator is not used, then VIN EXT can be used for external "V" pin header powering.
 This will allow for more power/voltage for servos or other devices.<br> This board *should* work for the three most common pin configurations.
 <br><br>

 <b>Getting PCBs manufactured:</b>